Mobile App Onboarding Metrics: The Complete Measurement Framework for Activation, Retention, and Revenue

 Why is Day 1 retention important for onboarding?

-Day 1 retention indicates whether the initial user experience delivered enough value to bring users back after their first session.
-Strong onboarding flows often lead to higher Day 1 retention and improved long-term engagement.
-Mobile App Onboarding Metrics: The Complete Measurement Framework for Activation, Retention, and Revenue.
+Day 1 retention indicates whether the initial onboarding experience delivered enough value to motivate users to return after their first session.